-Internal investigations or risk assessments are in principle covered by the legal privilege between (external) attorneys at law and clients.
-Thus, communications between a life sciences company and an external attorney at law are privileged and do not have to be disclosed if they are part of a professional mandate.
+Internal investigations or risk assessments are in principle covered by the attorney-client privilege.
+Thus, communications between a life sciences company and its external attorney are privileged and do not have to be disclosed if they are part of a professional mandate.
 The attorney-client privilege therefore limits the duty to disclose documents on internal investigations or risk assessments.
-However, according to the FSC, this protection (currently) does not apply to in-house legal counsel (see question 8.10).
+However, according to the FSC, this legal privilege (currently) does not extend to in-house legal counsel (see question 8.10).